lsrinidhi17/predictingOptimalBidPrice/README.md

-# Predicting Optimal Bid Price Strategy for Advertising Data
+# Predicting Optimal Bid Price Strategy for campaign data

-## OBJECTIVE
+## Objective
 A basic machine learning model that uses the associated criteo dataset and predicts the optimal bid price for the next period based on the included features.

 ## Source